List of Ghostwriter characters: Frank, Catherine, and Lucy

 Frank Flynn, Catherine Canellan, and Lucy Canellan lived in Jamal's house in 1928; all are the children of Irish immigrants.
 Catherine and Lucy's father, a physician, was Frank's foster father and mentor in medicine.
 Ghostwriter helps Frank because of his future importance as a cardiac surgeon and to Jamal's family.
 Catherine was with him when Ghostwriter appeared in front of him, and he later writes to Lucy to convince her to help Frank.

 After the team helped prove his innocence, Frank eventually followed his mentor's footsteps to become a physician and worked at the Brooklyn Children Hospital.
 He was also a well-known philanthropist in the city who would help lower-class families who could not afford medical care.

 He performed a heart surgery on Jamal's father, Reginald "Reggie" Jenkins, when Reggie was four years old.
 This was pivotal to the formation of the Ghostwriter Team because if Frank had not operated on Reggie, Reggie would have died during his childhood.
 As a result, Jamal would have never been born and Ghostwriter would never have met Jamal.
 This meant the other team members would never have met Ghostwriter and the team would never have been formed.
-Under a causal loop of time travels, the Ghostwriter Team is inadvertently responsible of shaping Frank's life as a physician and his eventual operation on Reggie Jenkins, Jamal's and his sister Danitra's births, their first meeting among each other as seen on the five-part pilot episode "Ghost Story," and other outcomes throughout the series because of the team's existence.
+Under a causal loop of time travels, the Ghostwriter Team is inadvertently responsible of shaping Frank's life as a physician and his eventual operation on Reggie Jenkins, Jamal's and his sister Danitra's births, their first meeting among each other as seen on the five-part pilot episode "Ghost Story", and other outcomes throughout the series because of the team's existence.

 Frank and Catherine are married at some point after they have reached adulthood.
 Not only has Frank fulfilled his destiny as it should be, but Catherine also becomes a successful mystery novelist.
 Frank died on May 1, 1992, at the age of 76, a year before the team meets Catherine, and Lucy's fate is never revealed onscreen.

 Frank, Catherine, and Lucy only appear in the episode "Just in Time".
 After that case ends, they are not seen or mentioned again.
-They were portrayed by Louis Todaro, Grace Johnston, and Stephi Lineburg, and the older version of Catherine was by Augusta Dabney.
+They were portrayed respectively by Louis Todaro, Grace Johnston, and Stephi Lineburg, and the older version of Catherine was portrayed by Augusta Dabney.

 Sam and Becky

 Sam and Becky Wentwood live in the United Kingdom.
 Their parents own a bed and breakfast.
-They met Jamal and Ghostwriter while Jamal's family was vacationing in London.
+They met Jamal and Ghostwriter while Jamal's family was on vacation in London.
 They only appear in the episode "A Crime of Two Cities".
 After that case ends, they are not seen or mentioned again.
-They were portrayed by Paul Francis and Candace Hallinan.
+They were portrayed respectively by Paul Francis and Candace Hallinan.